Coast to Coast (1980 film)

 Coast to Coast is a 1980 American romantic comedy road movie starring Dyan Cannon and Robert Blake, directed by Joseph Sargent.
 The screenplay was written by Stanley Weiser.
 The original score was composed by Charles Bernstein.
 The film was primarily shot in and around Stockton and Farmington, California.
-It was Blake's first film in six years and first since his popular TV series, Baretta left the airwaves.
+It was Blake's first film in six years and first since his popular TV series Baretta left the airwaves.

-A wealthy neurotic woman escapes from a New York mental asylum, and hitches a ride back to California with a moody down-on-his-luck cowboy trucker.
-They fall in love with each other while on the run from bounty hunters and a repo man.
+The film follows Madie Levrington, a wealthy neurotic woman who escapes from a New York mental asylum, and hitches a ride back to California with moody down-on-his-luck cowboy trucker Charles Callahan.
+They fall in love with each other while on the run from bounty hunters and repo man Jules.